-Danita Mumphard grew up in a family with a mother who served as a minister of music, and a father who is the bassist for the renowned jazz group Trio Trés Bien.
+Danita Mumphard grew up in a family with a mother who served as a minister of music, and her late father who was the bassist for the renowned jazz group Trio Trés Bien.
 Danita began singing as a youth in churches with her mother, Gwendolyn Thompson, a retired music teacher in the St. Louis Public Schools, and her older sister Kimberly.
 As Danita grew in her knowledge of God’s Word and in vocal maturity, she moved from choir and ensemble work and began performing as a solo artist.

 Danita later became the featured vocalist with the legendary jazz group, Trio Trés Bien.
-For over 20 years, Danita developed her jazz performance chops under the mentorship of Trio Trés Bien who was comprised of her father Harold Thompson (bassist), late uncle Jeter Thompson (pianist), and uncle Howard Thompson (drummer).
+For over 20 years, Danita developed her jazz performance chops under the mentorship of Trio Trés Bien who was comprised of her late father Harold Thompson (bassist), late uncle Jeter Thompson (pianist), and uncle Howard Thompson (drummer).

 Danita, a singer/song writer, has released two jazz and two gospel albums recorded and produced by her husband Robert Mumphard in their studio owned by the couple.

 "With Love" featuring Trio Trés Bien (2005 Stratosphere Music Group).

 Danita, an academic adviser at Southern Illinois University-Edwardsville, helps hundreds of students reach their academic goals each semester.
 She has three children: Robbie, Amarria, and Jared.